 - It has a clear call to action that is impossible to ignore.

 Promote your content

 - Guest posting.
-Cooperate with other businesses to enhance your customer base by placing your content on their resources, and vice versa.
+Cooperate with other businesses to enhance your customer base by placing your content on their sites, and vice versa.
 This way, both of you are benefitting from such cooperation, as you may get access to user groups you did not reach before.

-Using all these techniques, you are widening your audience reaching the users who were beyond your niche before.
+By using all these techniques, you are widening your audience reaching the users who were beyond your niche before.